-If you need help choosing the best diet for your dog, ask their doctor for suggestions.
+If you need help choosing the best diet for your dog’s digestion, ask their doctor for suggestions.
 They are usually glad to help and happy to hear that you care about your dog’s nutrition.

-If you notice dog digestion issues with your large dog, it could be linked to the food they are eating.
+If you notice dog digestive issues with your large dog, it could be linked to the food they are eating.

 Sometimes, by changing their diets, you can remedy any dog digestion problems that they may be having.